 Grab your measuring tape and your favorite playlist.
-Let’s make your tiny camper feel like a boutique hotel on wheels.
+The best tiny camper remodel ideas start small and stack up fast, so let’s make your camper feel like a cozy little retreat on wheels.

 1. Paint It Bright (And Keep It Cohesive)

 Step one: paint is your best friend.
-In a tiny space, light, neutral walls bounce light and instantly make everything feel larger and cleaner.
+Almost every tiny camper remodel starts right here, because color sets the whole mood.
+In a tiny space, light, neutral walls bounce light and make everything feel larger and cleaner.
 Think soft white, creamy beige, or pale gray.
 Then add color with accents so it doesn’t feel sterile.

 I tried this approach a few years ago, and the difference was immediate.
 Light walls really do make a tiny camper feel calmer and more open.
 It’s one of those changes that looks bigger than the effort behind it.